Azure/azure-functions-servicebus-extension/test/Microsoft.Azure.WebJobs.Extensions.ServiceBus.Tests/README.md

 2. In the namespace configured into `ConnectionStrings:ServiceBus`, create topics and subscriptions with the following names:
     1. `core-test-topic1` with two subscriptions: `sub1` and `sub2`
     2. `core-test-topic1-sessions` with one subscription: `sub1-sessions` (enable sessions in the subscription when creating)
-2. In the namespace configured into `ConnectionStrings:ServiceBusSecondary`, create queues with the following names:
+3. In the namespace configured into `ConnectionStrings:ServiceBusSecondary`, create a queue with the following name:
     1. `core-test-queue1`

-  Change the message lock duration setting on all queues and subscriptions to 5 minutes to all for delays associated with stepping through code in debug mode.
+Change the message lock duration setting on all queues and topic subscriptions to 5 minutes to allow for delays associated with stepping through code in debug mode.